DewinP/Crowfund-Project/README.md

 As a guest/unathorized user, they can

 - Read projects
+- Read projects comments made by other users
 - Sort projects
 - Create an account
 - Login to their account